Liam Dolman: Northampton Town

 Dolman began his career at his hometown club Northampton Town.
 He went out on loan to Southern League side Aylesbury United in 2005–06, where he made a real impact.
 This convinced John Gorman to recall him at the start of 2006–07 season, although he never really got a first-team chance.

 When Stuart Gray was appointed as manager in January 2007, Dolman's luck changed.
 He was named quite regularly in the 16-man squad towards the end of 2006–07, and started one game against Doncaster Rovers.

 On 2 November 2007, Dolman along with teammate Alex Dyer, were rewarded for the efforts with contract extensions until the summer of 2009.

 Northampton Town confirmed on 7 July 2009, that Dolman would be released by the club, despite manager Stuart Gray asking the player to report back for pre-season training, he opted against retaining the player, and Dolman left the club.

 Kidderminster Harriers

 On 5 August 2009, Dolman was announced as signing for Conference Premier side Kidderminster Harriers for the 2009–10 season.
-Dolman penned a one-year contact, and was joined at the club on the same day by goalkeeper Jasbir Singh and defender Gavin Caines.
+Dolman penned a one-year contract, and was joined at the club on the same day by goalkeeper Jasbir Singh and defender Gavin Caines.

 Liam made his debut for Kidderminster Harriers on 8 August 2009, in a Conference Premier fixture at home to Hayes & Yeading United, Dolman played up to the 66th minute, before being substituted for Duane Courtney.
-Kidderminster Harriers won the match 1-0 thanks to a 35th minute strike from Matthew Barnes-Homer.
+Kidderminster Harriers won the match 1–0 thanks to a 35th minute strike from Matthew Barnes-Homer.

-Dolman went on to make eight appearances in the Conference Premier side Kidderminster Harriers, the last of those coming on 28 November 2009, as Kidderminster Harriers lost 1-0 at home to AFC Wimbledon, Dolman was replaced on the 81st minute by Aaron Farrell.
+Dolman went on to make eight appearances in the Conference Premier side Kidderminster Harriers, the last of those coming on 28 November 2009, as Kidderminster Harriers lost 1–0 at home to AFC Wimbledon, Dolman was replaced on the 81st minute by Aaron Farrell.